Plastic Surgery Techniques

-Endoscopic surgery is performed with an endoscope, a tubular probe that has a tiny camera and a bright light, which is inserted into a small incision.
+Endoscopic surgery is performed with an endoscope, a tubular probe that has a tiny camera and a bright light, which is inserted into a small incision (a small cut in the skin).
 Images from the camera are transmitted back to a screen, which the surgeon watches while manipulating the endoscope inside the body.
 The endoscope is a device to assist the surgeon during surgical procedures.
 Instruments to actually perform the surgery are inserted through a different incision(s).

-Flap surgery involves transporting healthy, live tissue from one location of the body to another - often to areas that have lost skin, fat, muscle movement, and/or skeletal support.
-There are several different types of flap surgery methods that may be utilized, depending upon the location of the flap and the structures that need to be repaired.
+Flap surgery involves moving healthy, live tissue from one location of the body to another - often to areas that have lost skin, fat, muscle movement, and/or skeletal support.
+There are several different types of flap surgery methods that may be used, depending on the location of the flap and the structures that need to be repaired.
 The types include the following:

 A skin graft may be used to cover skin that has been damaged and/or is missing.
-This surgical procedure involves removing healthy portions of skin from one part of the body to restore normal appearance and/or function to another portion of the same body.
+This surgical procedure involves removing healthy portions of skin from one part of the body to restore normal appearance and/or function to another part of the same body.
 The place where the skin is removed is called the donor site.
-There are three different types of skin grafts that may be utilized, depending upon the size and location of needed skin.
+There are three different types of skin grafts that may be used, depending on the size and location of needed skin.
 These include the following:

 Split-thickness skin graft

 A tissue expansion is a surgical procedure that involves inserting a balloon-like device (called an expander) under the skin.
 The expander is then slowly filled with liquid to actually stretch and expand the skin over time.
 This serves the function of "growing" extra skin to repair nearby lost or damaged skin.